Harmon-Peak Relationship60

 Priya

 08:44.
-The call ended two minutes ago.
-I'm looking at my HUD — three bars, three directions.
-I pushed Harmon-Peak, and the bar moved.
-I held the line for our customers, and the bar moved.
-Jordan trusted me, and he will see the decision I made.
-He'll judge it.
+Call ended two minutes ago.
+HUD shows three bars, three directions.
+I pushed Harmon-Peak, bar moved.
+Held the line for our customers, bar moved.
+Jordan will see what I decided.

 Mike

-(voice on the floor radio) Priya — just so I know, are we running at 11:00 or are we done for the shift?
+(floor radio) Priya — are we running at 11:00 or done for the shift?

 Priya

-The Solvatex-550 SDS is handled.
-The totes are handled.
-But I just realised — Linfield's email is still open.
-They're asking about OUR CR-44 SDS.
-And if Harmon-Peak held their Rev 7 SDSs back for five weeks in legal review, what are WE holding back from OUR customers?
+Solvatex-550 SDS handled.
+Totes handled.
+But Linfield's email is still open — they're asking about OUR CR-44 SDS.
+If Harmon-Peak held Rev 7 back for five weeks, what are WE holding back from OUR customers?

 OPS

-CRESTLINE CUSTOMER PORTAL STATUS — 47 active CR-44 customers.
-12 have not reordered since December 20, 2026.
-They have the pre-reclassification Rev 3 Crestline SDS on file.
+CRESTLINE CUSTOMER PORTAL — 47 active CR-44 customers.
+12 haven't reordered since Dec 20, 2026.
+They still have the pre-reclassification Rev 3 SDS on file.

 Audit Crestline's Outbound SDS Flow